-- To describe the basic contents and message of each Old and New Testament book. - To describe the basic doctrines of Christianity and the major events of church history. - To describe and defend an understanding of the Christian worldview, especially as it relates to other philosophical worldviews and religions. - To describe the basic elements of general education courses.
+- To describe the basic contents and message of each Old and New Testament book. - To describe the basic doctrines of Christianity and the major events of church history. - To describe and defend an understanding of the Christian worldview, especially as it relates to other philosophical worldviews and religions.

-Degree Completion Program
+FLEX Degree Completion Program for Mature Students

 The FLEX degree completion program is designed for students with prior college credit but do not possess a Bachelors degree.
 Mature students without college credit, but who have prior learning are also encouraged to apply.
-Applicants may seek Credit for Prior Learning (CPL) that may be evaluated through Prior Learning Assessment (PLA) for a fee (\$75 per course).
+Applicants may seek Credit for Prior Learning (CPL) that may be evaluated through Prior Learning Assessment (PLA) for a fee.
 Those with sufficient prior learning must demonstrate their knowledge by completing an undergraduate exam(s) administered by VIU covering the various block areas of study within the BACS program such as Religion and Culture, Theology, and Biblical Studies.
 Successful completion of the exam(s) would result in the award of up to 18 semester credits per block.
 Sometimes there may be more than one exam for a given block of courses.

-The academic prerequisite for this degree program is a high school diploma, GED or equivalent with a minimum GPA of 2.0 on a 4.0 scale.
+The academic prerequisite for admission to this degree program is a high school diploma, GED or equivalent with a minimum GPA of 2.0 on a 4.0 scale.
 The BACS degree program calls for students who demonstrate a potential for ministry, a faithful commitment to the Word of God, a heart for Christian service, and the personal discipline necessary to complete degree requirements.
-See the Application for Admission for further requirements.
+No prior earned undergraduate credit is necessary to begin the BACS.